Sarah C. Lotspeich, Ph.D.

 About Me

 I'm an Assistant Professor at Wake Forest University in the Department of Statistical Sciences, where I hold a secondary appointment in the Department of Biostatistics and Data Science and co-lead the Spatial and Environmental Statistics in Health (SESH) Lab.
-I also co-organize Florence Nightingale Day, welcoming local middle and high schools to explore statistics and data science at Wake.
+I also co-lead the Methods for INcomplete Data (MIND) Lab at the University of North Carolina at Chapel Hill and co-organize Florence Nightingale Day, welcoming local middle and high schools to explore statistics and data science at Wake.

 Before coming to Wake Forest, I completed a Postdoctoral Fellowship at the University of North Carolina at Chapel Hill in the Department of Biostatistics, working with Dr. Tanya Garcia